peterzimon/docs-api/ghost-cli/knowledgebase.md

 title: "Knowledge Base"
 date: "2018-10-01"
 meta_title: "CLI Knowledge Base"
-meta_description: "Advanced information about the Ghost CLI and how it works!"
+meta_description: "Advanced information about the Ghost-CLI and how it works!"
 keywords:
     - cli
     - ghost